 The base of these Cystein Sulfoxides is Cystein (sometimes spelled Cysteine), a sulfur-containing amino-acid absent from many mammals and only semi-essential to their well-being, for instance when they are infants, old or un-well; they obtain it from eating foods containing Methionine such as

 Brussels Sprouts, and in milk, eggs and many meats.

 Cystein(e) should not be confused with

-Cystine, which is the oxidized dimer of Cysteine which functions biologically both as a site of redox reactions and as a mechanical linkage in proteins in order for them to retain their 3-D structure which is vital for them to preserve their function.
+Cystine, which is the oxidized dimer of Cysteine which functions biologically both as a site of redox reactions and as a mechanical linkage in proteins in order for them to retain their 3-D structure (which is vital in order that they preserve their function).
 [Neither Cystein nor Cystine should not be confused with Cytosine, a

 Pyrimidine derivative and one of the four main DNA bases to be found in both RNA and in DNA].
 Cystine is a dimer consisting of two fused units of Cystein, the result having been partially oxidized.